Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Geforce GTX 670 should theoretically be much better than the GeForce GTX 460 overall. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 670 will be 122% quicker than the GeForce GTX 460 overall, due to its higher data rate. (explain)

-Texel RateThe Geforce GTX 670 will be much (about 171%) better at AF than the GeForce GTX 460. (explain)
+Texel RateThe Geforce GTX 670 should be much (about 171%) faster with regards to texture filtering than the GeForce GTX 460. (explain)

-Pixel RateThe Geforce GTX 670 will be much (more or less 81%) better at FSAA than the GeForce GTX 460, and also capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe Geforce GTX 670 should be much (about 81%) faster with regards to anti-aliasing than the GeForce GTX 460, and will be capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison